bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And there's a lot of cool stuff in it.
 There's a lot of scary stuff in it.
 Nobody so far has been able to show me what's actually bad about it.
-So, why don't we sort of like maybe still men some criticisms and then try to sort of break it down because you know I think that by opening CTV up like essentially opening up this proposal to to more grief even though it might be the right solution.
+So, why don't we sort of like maybe steam in some criticisms and then try to sort of break it down because you know I think that by opening CTV up like essentially opening up this proposal to to more grief even though it might be the right solution.

 Speaker 5: 00:25:19